Credential Automation: Issuance Emails, Expiry Reminders & Auto-Expiry

 Your category default is "no issuance email" but a specific recipient requests to be notified.

-- Open the certificate dialog for that person
+- Open the credential dialog for that person

 - In the Email Notifications section, click the issuance email checkbox to set it to Checked

-- Save the certificate — this certificate sends an email on creation; others in the category do not
+- Save the credential — this credential sends an email on creation; others in the category do not

 Troubleshooting